NosytLabs/nosytlabs.com/src/content/blog/best-free-website-builders-2025.md

     "website builder comparison",
     "how to build a website free",
   ]
 excerpt: "Confused about which website builder to choose?
-We compare the top 8 free website builders in 2025, including WordPress, Wix, and Webflow.
+We compare the top 8 free website builders in 2025, including WordPress, [Wix](https://wix.com), and Webflow.
 Find your perfect match."
 draft: false
 featured: false
-readingTime: 14
 heroImage: "/images/blog/website_design_lapto_f641e4d5.jpg"
 heroImageAlt: "Comparison of the best free website builders in 2025"
 ---